Wherever you are in the world, we cordially welcome you to...

 Jonathan Swift

-Your guide is Steve Howe of the Black & White Picture Place
+Your guide is Steve Howe of The Black & White Picture Place

 Almost as long as people have been visiting this, the ancient and beautiful city of Chester, others have been writing books to help them find their way around, and our Chester Virtual Stroll is just the latest- but the first to be published exclusively on the World Wide Web!
+The first such guidebook we know of was penned by one Lucian, a monk of Chester Abbey in 1195- over eight centuries ago.
+You can learn a little of him, his community and his remarkable work by going here.

 • Here is an illuminating selection of Quotations & Comments from distinguished visitors to Chester from the 12th to the 21st centuries.

-walking the wallsChester as she was: a growing collection of old maps, aerial photographs- and a magnificent Victorian view from a balloon!
+Chester as she was: a growing collection of old maps, aerial photographs- and a magnificent Victorian view from a balloon!
 In addition, our galleries of old photographs and drawings of Chester and Liverpool are here.

 Still accurate today after 140 years, a fascinating description of Chester's unique covered galleries- the Rows written by Joseph Hemingway in 1836, with additional material and pictures by your guide.

-• Thousands of Chester's departed citizens are buried in the wonderful Overleigh Cemetery.
+chester guided walksThousands of Chester's departed citizens are buried in the wonderful Overleigh Cemetery.
 Learn about some of the more notable ones here.

-• Almost everybody is familiar with the works of Louise Rayner, a Victorian watercolour artist who lived in Chester for many years and produced numerous much-loved images of our city.
+Almost everybody is familiar with the works of Louise Rayner, a Victorian watercolour artist who lived in Chester for many years and produced numerous much-loved images of our city.
 Read about her life and see some of her masterpieces here.

-• Some memories of the recently-demolished Chester Royalty Theatre
+Some memories of the recently-demolished Chester Royalty Theatre

 'The Honorable Incorporation of the King's Arms Kitchen' was a unique public house at the Eastgate, which, during the 18th and 19th centuries, functioned as a satirical 'mock corporation'.
 Read the fascinating reminisciences of a 'frequenter' here

-• Along with the old Kitchen, many more of Chester's pubs and breweries have ceased to be over the centuries.
+Along with the old Kitchen, many more of Chester's pubs and breweries have ceased to be over the centuries.
 Here is a growing list- currently over 400- and a gallery of photographs and drawings of some of them is now

 A Virtual Stroll Around Hoole is now online, including a useful set of local links (early days yet- sponsorship and advertisers are needed to help this grow!)
-Now featuring our new Hoole Business Directory!
+Now featuring our new Hoole Business Directory.

-• A short distance beyond the Eastgate is the suburb of Boughton.
+A short distance beyond the Eastgate is the suburb of Boughton.
 Here is an article by Tony Cummings (with additions and pictures by the author): Spital Boughton's Litany of Death and Martyrdom, which tells a little of the area's chequered history.

-A visit to a fascinating part of our city very different to the Rows and Walls- and the ongoing story of its controversial redevelopment over the last few years: The Old Port.
+A visit to a fascinating part of our city very different to the Rows and Walls- and the ongoing story of its redevelopment over the last few years: The Old Port.

-• A collection of amusing and irreverent Chester Anagrams by man of mystery, Seranus
+A collection of amusing and irreverent Chester Anagrams by man of mystery, Seranus

-• You and I may enjoy a gentle stroll around Chester's city walls, but Simon Catterall once did things rather differently: a hilarious true story- Naked Around the Walls!
+walking the wallsYou and I may enjoy a gentle stroll around Chester's City Walls, but Simon Catterall once did things rather differently: a hilarious true story- Naked Around the Walls!
 (1984).
 Also enjoy his Youthful Memories of Chester (1974)

-• An archive of letters to this site and the local press regarding the Chester Amphitheatre (An unmissable insight into what the people really think!
+An archive of letters to this site and the local press regarding the Chester Amphitheatre (An unmissable insight into what the people really think!
 The most recent letters are here) - and the Chester Virtual Stroll's ongoing illustrated history of this special, but much-abused, ancient monument.

 In addition, here are the complete text and illustrations from the pamphlet published in 1932 by the Chester Archaeological Society the last time the philistines tried it on: Save the Chester Amphitheatre!